 Students with disabilities

-Research has shown that people with disabilities and hard of hearing individuals experience violence at extremely high rates, and in a different ways from their peers without disabilities.
+Research has shown that people with disabilities and hard of hearing individuals experience violence at extremely high rates, and in different ways from their peers without disabilities.
 It has also shown that people with disabilities and hard of hearing individuals have limited access to vital safety and support services offered by social service organizations and the criminal justice system.
-SHARPP recognizes these differences and is committed to serve people with disabilities by providing accessible, free, culturally competent, and confidential advocacy and direct services to all survivors and their allies.
+SHARPP recognizes these differences and is committed to serving people with disabilities by providing accessible, free, culturally competent, and confidential advocacy and direct services to all survivors and their allies.

 The risk of being physically or sexually assaulted for adults with developmental disabilities is 4 to 10 times higher compared to other adults.

 -Sobsey, D. (1994).
 Violence and abuse in the lives of people with disabilities: The end of silent acceptance?
 Baltimore: Paul H. Brookes Publishing Co.

 In one study, the rate of repeat sexual abuse among women with developmental disabilities was found to be at more than 70%.